Dave Siciliano: 1971 to 1980

 Siciliano was a player-coach for HIFK Hockey in Finland in during the 1971–72 SM-sarja season.
 He led the team to a third-place finish with 18 wins in 32 games, winning the league's bronze medal.
 He returned to Canada for the 1972–73 season, and played for the Thunder Bay Twins coached by Lee Fogolin Sr. The Twins placed first overall during the United States Hockey League (USHL) regular season.

-Siciliano returned to coaching full-time with the Thunder Bay Hurricanes during the 1973–74 season in the Thunder Bay Junior A Hockey League.
-His team completed the regular season in first place with 45 wins in 60 games.
+In addition to playing the 1972–73 season, Siciliano also coached the Thunder Bay Hurricanes in the Can-Am Junior Hockey League.
+In the 1973–74 season, he coached the Hurricanes in the Midwest Junior Hockey League.
+His team completed the 1973–74 regular season in first place with 45 wins in 60 games.
 In the 1974 Centennial Cup playoffs, the Hurricanes defeated the Wexford Raiders four games to three in the first round, then were defeated four games to three by the Smiths Falls Bears in the second round.

 In the 1974–75 season, Siciliano served as a player-coach for the Thunder Bay Twins in the USHL.
 He led the team to 36 wins in 48 games, and a second-place finish in the Northern Division.
 He felt that goaltending would make a difference in the playoffs, and that his team played best against the stronger teams in the USHL.
 The Twins defeated the first-place Green Bay Bobcats two games to none in a best-of-three series in the first round of the playoffs.
 Siciliano credited his team's defensive and positional play for winning the series.
 The Twins won the final round of the playoffs with three consecutive wins versus Waterloo Black Hawks in a best-of-five series for the USHL championship.